 I highly recommend downloading the Google Classroom mobile app for iOS or Android.
 If you allow push notifications, you will immediately receive important announcements from me and learn when assignments are posted.

 We will be using some QC G Suite applications in this class.

-On a personal note, it’s very difficult to stay motivated as a teacher if I see students seemingly disinterested in their own education.
-Seriously, I’m this close to banning all digital devices in class.
-If I find you engaging in disruptive behavior, such as watching online videos, passing notes, instant messaging, chatting, or texting, I will remove you from the classroom and have you withdraw from the class.
+Further, if I find you engaging in any other disruptive behavior, such as passing notes, instant messaging, chatting, photographing, or texting, I will remove you from the classroom and have you withdraw from the class.

 Please submit your work on time.
 Late quizzes and take-home final exams will not be accepted.
 In-class exams must be taken at the date and time listed below unless other we make other arrangements.
 All other work will be penalized as follows.

 There are no incomplete grades for this class except in the case of a documented emergency in the final weeks of the semester.
 If you experience such an emergency, please contact me immediately, and we will work out a schedule for you to complete the outstanding work before the beginning of the following semester.

 But aside from these circumstances, no late work will be accepted and no “incomplete” grades will be granted.
 If you have difficulty keeping up with coursework, consider giving yourself extra time to complete assignments, reducing your overall course load, and/or taking this class at a later semester.

 There are no opportunities for extra credit.
 As a matter of fairness, your grade will be based on the work assigned to all students.